How to use a condom

 Condoms are the most effective form of protection against STIs

 Condoms are the most effective form of protection against sexually transmitted infections (STIs) during vaginal sex, anal sex, or oral sex performed on a penis.
 They are also an effective contraceptive for preventing pregnancy.
+However, there are some forms of STIs that condoms cannot protect against such as genital warts, genital herpes and pubic lice.

 What are condoms?